Bengaluru: Water supply

 Water supply is provided by the Bangalore Water Supply and Sewerage Board (BWSSB), which was established in 1964.
-The city receives an average of 800 million liters of water per day from rainfall.
+The city receives an average of 800 e6L of water per day from rainfall.
 In the 16th century, Kempe Gowda constructed lakes such as the Kempambudhi Kere to store the rain water.
-As of 2021, the city had a daily water demand of 2100 million liters, of which 1,450 million liters is catered to by the corporation.
+As of 2021, the city had a daily water demand of 2100 e6L, of which 1450 e6L is catered to by the corporation.
 While the city drew water from the Arkavathy River earlier, the increasing demands led to the establishment of the Cauvery water supply scheme in 1964.
-Majority of the water supply to the city is drawn from the Kaveri, with the amount of water drawn increasing from 135 million liters in 1974 to 1,450 million liters per day in 2014.
+Majority of the water supply to the city is drawn from the Kaveri, with the amount of water drawn increasing from 135 e6L in 1974 to 1450 e6L per day in 2014.
 A 2015 report indicated that one-third of the slum clearance projects lacked basic water service connections, 60% of slum dwellers lacked complete water supply lines and used a shared water supply.
 The city does face water shortages, especially during summer and in years with low rainfall.

-In early 2024, Bengaluru faced one of its most severe water crises in recent decades.
-A combination of a weak 2023 monsoon, leading to depleted reservoirs in the Cauvery basin, and rapidly falling groundwater levels left large parts of the city with acute shortages.
-Thousands of borewells, which supply nearly half the city's water, ran dry, forcing the government to regulate and commandeer private water tankers and impose restrictions on non-essential water usage such as car washing and filling swimming pools.
-The crisis highlighted the growing pressures of unplanned urbanisation and climate change on the city's water resources.
+In early 2024, Bengaluru faced a water crisis due to depleted water reservoirs in the Kaveri basin as a consequence of a weak monsoon, and low groundwater levels.
+Borewells, which contribute a sufficient share to the city's water consumption, ran dry, and the government was forced to operate water tankers from outside the city and impose restrictions on non-essential water usage.